 The FIU Taiwan joined the Egmont Group at the 6th Annual Meeting in June 1998 under the title “Anti-Money Laundering Division, Taiwan” (AMLD, Taiwan).
-To date, the Egmont Group has 156 member countries and provides a secured web for facilitating intelligence exchanges among FIUs.
+As of the end of 2018, the Egmont Group has 159 FIUs and provides a secured web for facilitating intelligence exchanges among FIUs.

 Asia/Pacific Group on Money Laundering

 The Asia/Pacific Group on Money Laundering (APG), FATF-Style Regional Body (FSRB), was founded in 1997 with the mission of assisting its members to accept and implement “International Standards on Countering Money Laundering and the Financing of Terrorism & Proliferation” published by the FATF.